PrachiJhamb95/GlobalForestChange/README.md

 Repository structure:

-Javascript: used to download data from Google earth engine.
+Javascript: used to download data from Google earth engine. //
-JupyterNotebook: stores the python codes in jupyter notebook.
+JupyterNotebook: stores the python codes in jupyter notebook.//
 post-processing_code: post-process data files downloaded from Google earth engine in R to summarize treecover2000 and lossyear data at the district level.